mbiesiad/awesome-translations/README.md

 - [Computer-assisted translation](https://en.wikipedia.org/wiki/Computer-assisted_translation) - CAT (computer-aided translation) tools are typically understood to mean programs that specifically facilitate the actual translation process.
 This article describe: translation memory software, language search-engine software, terminology management software, alignment software, interactive machine translation, augmented translation.
 - [Approaches to Machine Translation](http://engineering.fuoye.edu.ng/journal/index.php/engineer/article/view/26/pdf) - A paper-review on different techniques for machine translation.
 - [Neural Machine Translation](https://jair.org/index.php/jair/article/view/12007/26611) - A paper-review that trace back the origins of modern NMT architectures to word and sentence embeddings and earlier examples of the encoder-decoder network family.
 It will conclude with a short survey of more recent trends in the field.
-- [What is 'hreflang'?](https://simplelocalize.io/blog/posts/what-is-hreflang/) - What is `hreflang` attribute and how it can affect your SERP
+- [What is 'hreflang'?](https://simplelocalize.io/blog/posts/what-is-hreflang/) - What is `hreflang` attribute and how it can affect your SERP.

 ## Blogs